MainakRoy93/-Multi-Model-Classification/Predictive Homework 2-Copy1.md

-Perform a predictive modeling analysis on this same dataset (Problem 5 of HW1) using the decision tree, k-NN techniques, logistic regression and SVM (explore how well model performs for several different hyper-parameter values).
-Present a brief overview of your predictive modeling process, explorations, and discuss your results.
-Make sure you present information about the model “goodness” (possible things to think about: confusion matrix, predictive accuracy, precision, recall, f-measure).
-Briefly discuss ROC and lift curves.
+Perform a predictive modeling analysis using the decision tree, k-NN techniques, logistic regression and SVM (explore how well model performs for several different hyper-parameter values).
+A brief overview of your predictive modeling process, explorations, and discussion of results.
+I you present information about the model “goodness” (confusion matrix, predictive accuracy, precision, recall, f-measure) and briefly discuss ROC and lift curves.

 ```python